julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 **Why men were restricted:**
 Because misuse could cause miscarriage, sterility, or death — and reproductive responsibility fell under women’s authority.

+Many of these plants also appear in historical lists of **[Herbs Avoided When Trying To Conceive](/herbs-to-avoid-when-getting-pregnant/)**, reinforcing that restriction was based on risk, not superstition.

 ---